 As with any plant, overwatering is the number one way we plant lovers kill our plants.
-Although native to rainforest conditions, this plant doesn’t like its soil to stay moist for long periods.
-Instead, allow the soil to soak up as much water as possible when you water it, so the water can flow through until it comes out the bottom.
-Then let it drip and put it back on its tray.
-Don’t water again until the soil dries out completely.
+Although native to rainforest conditions, this plant doesn’t like its soil to stay moist for long periods, so proper drainage is important.

-To ensure you know when to water your fiddle leaf fig, we recommend buying a moisture meter.
-These affordable devices allow you to check the condition of the soil down to the roots, and you can get a much more accurate reading on when to water your plants.
-While sticking your fingers in the soil works okay, the meter is much more accurate.
+This affordable device allows you to check the condition of the soil down to the roots, and you can get a much more accurate reading on when to water your plants.
+While sticking your fingers in the soil works, the meter is much more accurate.

 This plant is mildly toxic to cats and dogs if they ingest it.
 It can cause vomiting, excessive drooling, and oral irritation.
 While most of these cases aren’t fatal, you might want to avoid putting this plant in a spot where your furry friends can reach it.

 The moving process from the store to your home might send your new fiddle leaf into shock, even if it was a short drive.
 However, you might not see the results of this shock for another month or two.
-So if you’re seeing signs of stress on your plant during this adjustment period, be sure you haven’t over or under-watered it, and if everything else looks fine, give it some time and love and hope that it soon adjusts and regulates itself.
+If you see signs of stress during this time, make sure their needs are being met and wait it out.

 There’s a lot to take in when learning to care for this stunning but finicky plant.
 Take our guide with you as you care for this plant, and we promise it will make life easier for you and your new expensive and whiny plant baby.